nikithad14/Scilab-control-system-toolbox-development-functions/append/append.md

 # append
 ## Description
-The append function groups LTI models by appending their inputs and outputs.
+- The append function groups LTI models by appending their inputs and outputs.
-The number of arguments passed must be greater than 0.
+- The number of arguments passed must be greater than 0.
-The blockdiag() function creates a block diagonal matrix from the series of inputs passed.
+- The blockdiag() function creates a block diagonal matrix from the series of inputs passed.
 ## Calling Sequence
 sys = append(sys1,sys2,sys3....sysN)
-## Input/Output Parameters
+## Parameters
-sys1,sys2,...sysN - A LTI object
+- `sys1,sys2,...sysN` - A LTI object
-sys - The resulting appended LTI object
+- `sys` - The resulting appended LTI object
 ## Dependencies
-blockdiag
+`blockdiag`

 # Examples
 ## 1